 Telecommunication towers, specifically cellular phone towers, are on the rise with increased use of cellular phone.
+Table 2.1 below indicates jurisdictions with one or more types of communication towers in the County.
 Refer to the Federal Communications Commission FCC - (www.wireless2.fcc.gov) or the Lafayette Country Planning and Zoning for more information on telecommunication regulations.
-Internet services are provided by MHTC, YOUSQ, CenturyTel, and Chorus.
+Internet services are provided by U Squared and MHTC.